 This initiative is administered by CIC with generous support from Lilly Endowment Inc.

 NetVUE Program Development Grants may be requested in amounts ranging from $40,000 to $60,000 for use over two years to deepen, expand, or otherwise strengthen programs that are already underway and supported by the institution itself.
-Funds may be used for a range of purposes, but not to substitute for faculty and staff costs that the institution is presently providing for its vocational exploration activities.
-Capital expenditures, equipment purchases, and indirect or overhead costs are not eligible for grant support; these expenses are to be covered by the institution.
-Rather, grants should be used to offset one-time costs of program development and implementation.
-While new personnel lines are not eligible for grant support, proposals may include partial buyouts of faculty and staff time for initiation of new programs.
+A wide range of proposals that augment existing programs in vocational reflection and discernment will be considered; examples include (a) mini-grants to support released time for designing or revising courses to include greater engagement with vocational reflection; (b) programming that brings faculty members and administrative staff (from, for example, career services, student life, or campus ministry) into partnership for advising, mentoring, and/or experiential learning opportunities; and (c) projects that integrate reflection on calling and vocational discernment into an institution’s general education requirements or into their major or minor field requirements.
+Funds may be used for a range of purposes, but not to substitute for faculty and staff costs that the institution is presently providing for its vocational exploration activities; however, proposals may include partial buyouts of faculty and staff time for new programming.
+Certain expenses are ineligible for grant support; for details, please consult the Grant Budget Guidelines.
+In general, grants should be used to offset one-time costs of program development and implementation.

 In the previous rounds of this program, CIC awarded over 200 grants to NetVUE member institutions.